freeagent1384/brewblox-tilt/README.md

 [Brewblox](https://brewblox.netlify.app) is a modular brewery control system design to work with the BrewPi Spark controller.

 This service integrates the Tilt hydrometer into the Brewblox stack.
+You only need a single service: it will track all Tilts in range.

 ## Credits